 Selling, general and administrative expenses consist primarily of product promotion costs, distribution costs, salaries and related benefit costs, including share-based compensation for selling, general and administrative personnel.
 Other selling, general and administrative expenses include professional fees for legal, consulting, auditing and tax services as well as other direct and allocated expenses for rent and maintenance of facilities, travel costs, insurance and other supplies used in selling, general and administrative activities.
-We anticipate that our selling, general and administrative expenses will increase in future periods to support planned increases in commercialization activities with respect to tislelizumab and BRUKINSA and the preparation for potential launch and commercialization of our in-licensed products from our collaborations with Amgen and EUSA and internally-developed drugs and drug candidates, if approved.
+We anticipate that our selling, general and administrative expenses will increase in future periods to support planned increases in commercialization activities with respect to tislelizumab, BRUKINSA® and XGEVA® and the preparation for potential launch and commercialization of additional in-licensed products from our collaborations and internally developed drugs and drug candidates, if approved.
 We also expect selling, general and administrative expenses to increase in future periods to support our research and development efforts, including the continuation of the clinical trials of our drugs and drug candidates as treatments for various cancers and the initiation of clinical trials for potential new indications or drug candidates.
 These cost increases will likely be due to increased promotional costs, increased headcount, increased share-based compensation expenses, expanded infrastructure and increased costs for insurance.
-We also incur significant legal, compliance, accounting, insurance and investor and public relations expenses associated with being a public company with our American Depositary Shares ("ADSs") and ordinary shares listed for trading on The NASDAQ Global Select Market and The Hong Kong Stock Exchange, respectively.
+We also incur significant legal, compliance, accounting, insurance and investor and public relations expenses associated with being a public company with our ADSs and ordinary shares listed for trading on The NASDAQ Global Select Market and The Hong Kong Stock Exchange, respectively.

-Interest Income (Expense), Net
+Interest (Expense) Income, Net